Installment payments boost revenue of global companies in Brazil by 40%, reveals EBANX

-In one of the most benefited sectors, international gaming companies are raising the order value from Brazilian customers
+In one of the most benefited sectors, Asian gaming companies are raising the order value from Brazilian customers

 Eduardo de Abreu, Vice President of Product at EBANX, explained that installments are a cultural phenomenon in Brazil, rooted in the country's history of high inflation in the 1980s and early 1990s.
 "Over time, installments have become deeply ingrained in Brazilian and all Latin American cultures, providing consumers with a convenient and accessible way to make purchases, especially for higher-ticket values," de Abreu added.

 Latin America has emerged as the next frontier for the international expansion of gaming companies.
-The industry revenue in the region is projected to grow by 6.2% in 2024, surpassing Asia-Pacific's growth rate of 1.5%, North America's 0.6%, and Europe's 3.2%, according to market research firm Newzoo.
+The industry revenue in the region is projected to grow by 6.2% in 2024, surpassing Asia-Pacific's growth rate of 1.5% and North America's 0.6%, according to market research firm Newzoo.
 The latest data from EBANX on installments outlines a strategy for international companies to access Latin America's growing gaming market.

-Offering installment payments has already proven to be a key growth strategy for merchants in Brazil.
-For instance, after introducing this payment solution, a gaming platform processing transactions through EBANX saw a 169% increase in AOV over the course of one year.
-Another gaming company experienced a 14% weekly revenue boost after adding installments as an option for customers.
+Offering installment payments has already proven to be a key growth strategy for Asian merchants in Brazil.
+For instance, after introducing this payment solution, a Chinese gaming platform processing transactions through EBANX saw a 169% increase in AOV over the course of one year.
+Based in Japan, another gaming company experienced a 14% weekly revenue boost after adding installments as an option for customers.

 ABOUT EBANX